About the Trust

 • Rachael Jamieson, Chairperson

-The Trust is registered with the Charity Commission - Registration Number 1101845.
-Our accounts are filed with the Charity Commission and can be seen on their website here.
+The Trust is registered with the Charity Commission - Registration Number 1101845 and can be seen on their website here..